JoshuaMosier/project-blog/src/posts/coin-holder.md

         class="w-3/4 md:w-2/3 lg:w-1/2 h-auto rounded-lg shadow-lg"
     />
 </div>
-This design would work well enough for a tuned 3D printer, but wouldn't be guaranteed to work if extrusion was off by even +/- 0.1mm.
-Testing a few different coins, I also found that coins themselves could be off by 0.2mm in diameter so a brand new coin might stick out and an old one may only be barely held in.
-When I tried to decrease the perimeter of material holding on to each coin and lowering the spacing, it compensated well but would cause the card to bend slightly from all of the pressure in the plastic holding the coins.
+This design would work well enough for a tuned 3D printer but wouldn't be guaranteed to work if extrusion was off by even +/- 0.1mm.
+Testing a few different coins, I also found that coins themselves could be off by 0.2mm in diameter so a brand-new coin might stick out and an old one may only be barely held in.
+When I tried to decrease the perimeter of material holding on to each coin and lowering the spacing, it compensated well but would cause the card to bend slightly from the pressure in the plastic holding the coins.

 ### 3D Printing Optimizations
 #### Snapfit
 A more reliable design to account for variation in coin sizes would be to use a snapfit or over-center mechanism.
 By using the natural flexibility of 3D printed parts, we can design a gap that is smaller than the diameter of a coin, and by pushing the coin we can expand that gap to insert a coin.
 As long as the part isn't stressed too much, the piece will flex back into place and create a gap that is now holding the coin in place.
 By experimenting with different cross sections, thickness, plastics, etc. you can control the amount of stiffness and make it easier or harder to insert or remove a coin.
-Snap-fits can be tricky to design without using supports, but is definitely under-utilized for 3D printing parts that can be printed and assembly without fasteners.
+Snap-fits can be tricky to design without using supports but are under-utilized for 3D printing parts that can be printed and assembly without fasteners.
 <div class="flex flex-col items-center w-full">
     <img
         src="/posts/coin-holder/snapfit.jpg"